The University of Wisconsin Press

 John C. Eastberg and Eric Vogel

-Before Carnegie and Frick or Whitney and Guggenheim, there was Frederick Layton and the story of how he created a new art museum experience in America.
+Before Carnegie, Frick, Whitney, and Guggenheim, there was Frederick Layton.
+This is the story of how he created a new art museum experience in America

 Frederick Layton (1827–1919) was among the very first art collectors in America to fund a purpose-built civic art gallery for the public's use and enjoyment.
 Second only to the 1874 Corcoran Gallery of Art in Washington, D.C., the 1888 Layton Art Gallery in Milwaukee, Wisconsin, presented a new model for the single-patron art museum in America, one significantly different from the established museums of Boston and New York.
 Frederick Layton and his British architect George Audsley developed a new vision for a more intimate art museum experience.
 They drew upon their knowledge of English precedents to create a refined, single-story, top-lit, urban gallery that would influence the development of the American art museum well into the twentieth century.

-Layton's Legacy draws on a recently discovered archive of Layton family papers, travel journals, and vintage photographs and on five years of extensive archival research in the United States and Great Britain.
-Historian John C. Eastberg traces the trajectory of the collection's development from its English origins through its grand European acquisitions, Gilded Age art auctions in New York, Progressive-era renovations, postwar deaccessions, and demolition of the original gallery, all leading to a new era of curatorial innovation and major American art acquisitions at the end of the twentieth century.
-Architect Eric Vogel looks more closely at the architectural history of the original Layton Art Gallery and its influence on the continuing lineage of the single-patron art museum.
-Together, they tell a fascinating story of significant people and events in the world of art, architecture, art education, exhibit design, and American museum history.
+Layton’s Legacy draws on a recently discovered archive of Layton family papers, travel journals, and vintage photographs and on five years of extensive archival research in the United States and Great Britain.
+John C. Eastberg traces the trajectory of the collection's development from its English origins through its grand European acquisitions, Gilded Age art auctions in New York, Progressive-era renovations, postwar deaccessions, and demolition of the original gallery, all leading to a new era of curatorial innovation and major American art acquisitions at the end of the twentieth century.
+Eric Vogel looks more closely at the architectural history of the original Layton Art Gallery and its influence on the continuing lineage of the single-patron art museum.

 This book is the companion to an exhibit, April 6–September 2, 2013, at the Milwaukee Art Museum, celebrating the 125th anniversary of the Layton Art Collection.